johnlee4/CoCoCoNet/README.md

   Allows you to choose how to load in a gene list.
 Currently, you can select genes from a drop down list, paste a comma separated list, or upload a file with genes listed in new lines.

 ## Generating the results
-Once your genes have been properly loaded,
+Once your genes have been properly loaded, the "Generate Results" and "Clear Results" options will appear.
+Selecting "Generate Results" will display the distribution of Co-expression values, the network and a sliding threshold bar that allows the user to display co-expression values greater than this threshold.